Advice and answers from the UserGuiding Team

 • If you have localized images, GIFs, or videos, you can add their file locations or embed their codes into the corresponding row under the translated column in the file.

-• Please ensure your material is fully ready to be localized, as editing your materials would also require extra adjustments in the translation files.
+• Please ensure your material is fully ready to be localized.
+Editing your materials would also require extra adjustments in the translation files.

-• For better testing purposes, localizing your materials while they're inactive is always better.
+• Localizing your materials while inactive is always better for better testing purposes.

 • If you want to make changes to your materials, please make sure you restore all the translated files as a reference for future use.